-Photo by Romolo Tavani / Shutterstock.com
+Photo by wk1003mike / Shutterstock.com

-Overall, 64 percent of Americans have a financial plan, but only 24 percent of Americans have put it in writing, according to the recent Modern Wealth Index from Charles Schwab Corp.
-The findings are based on a survey of 1,000 Americans ages 21 to 75.
+Only 25 percent of Americans have a financial plan that they have put in writing, according to the 2018 Modern Wealth Index from Charles Schwab Corp.
+Additionally, 29 percent of Americans have no financial plan at all.

-- 34 percent of millennials have a written financial plan
+The value of a written financial plan

 Charles Schwab’s survey is not alone in its findings.